 Tsugi wa Tokyo, Tokyo desu

-Transfer announcements are essential in a railway system as interconnected as the Japanese one.
-They provide information about connections with other lines or services.
+Transfer announcements are essential in a railway system as interconnected as Japan’s.
+They inform about connections with other lines or services.

 中央線、地下鉄銀座線、新幹線は、お乗り換えです